 The baseball and the bat are mostly empty space.
 Their solidity is an illusion created by the electromagnetic force field that binds their atoms together … We credit the home run to the batter, but the fundamental force responsible is electromagnetism (Ferris 1985).

 The picture we are invited to contemplate is one of atoms.
-Each atom consists of minuscule particles packed into an infinitesimally small nucleus.
+Each atom is said to consist of minuscule particles packed into an infinitesimally small nucleus.
 Added to these are even more minute electrons traversing enormous tracts of empty space as they orbit the nucleus at a vast distance.
 It is, we are told, the electromagnetic force binding the particles together that deludes us into losing sight of all that empty space comprising nearly the whole of the individual atom, and therefore also nearly the whole of the bat and ball.

 But notice: “empty space” gains its meaning here only when we picture the nucleus and the orbiting electrons as a collection of nicely solid particles — solid like little space-occupying bits of the actually experienced world.
 We are then supposed to contrast these particles in our minds with the great expanses occupied by no particles at all.

 But this is the picture that physicists labored throughout much of the twentieth-century to eradicate from our imaginations.
 For good reason: they well know that the erstwhile “particles” of atomic theory do not exist — not as bits of material stuff occupying discrete volumes of space that we can contrast with empty space.
-The only material stuff we are given in the universe is the sensible content of our perception.5
+The only material stuff we are given in the universe is the sensible content of our perception.6

 Look at what is happening here.
 Ferris is trying to get us to doubt our perception of the material world.
 Yet he is doing so by asking us to imagine imperceptible “particles” as if they were little bits of perceived material stuff.
 Rather than discrediting our perception, he is in fact illustrating the impossibility of imagining a world otherwise than in terms of perception.
 The only illusion is on his part: he is projecting the contents of perception into a theory-laden, falsely imagined, submicroscopic realm where in fact no perceptible content is given to us.